 For the more than 10 percent of Americans who are living with diabetes, making educated changes to their diet—often along with using the latest pharmacological options—is an important part of an effective treatment strategy.
 Clinicians play a significant role in “prescribing” this approach to help people keep their condition under control.

-Yet many medical professionals find it challenging to appropriately address nutrition with their patients, according to A. Enrique Caballero, MD, faculty director of diabetes education through Harvard Medical School’s Postgraduate Medical Education and course director for the upcoming Prevention and Management of Diabetes Complications course.
+Yet many medical professionals find it challenging to appropriately address nutrition with their patients, according to A. Enrique Caballero, MD, faculty director of diabetes education through Harvard Medical School’s Postgraduate Medical Education and course director for our Prevention and Management of Diabetes Complications course.